M | T | W | T | F | S | S |

 ‘Hello, nice to see you today…Lamb or chicken?’
 Welcome to The South Kitchen, and the smallest menu in Cardiff.
 You don’t pick your happy place.
 Your happy place picks you: and although The South Kitchen has very recently moved to Albany Road, it feels like business as usual.
 Sure, it looks very different in here, Read More

-He hands me a paper cup of shaah cadays as I settle in.
+One: ‘Just because’ He hands me a paper cup of shaah cadays as I settle in.
 I haven’t ordered it- he has brought it ‘just because’- but this Somali spiced tea, chai’s close cousin, sweet and perfumed with cardamom- is just the thing on a dark, mizzly Cardiff evening.
-Perhaps I look like I need it: either way, Read More
+Perhaps I look like I need Read More

 The sign outside Hastings’ Priory Meadow lists its high-profile residents.
 M&S, Primark, H and M. Boots, Superdrug, JD Sports: heavyweights of British retail.
 What’s missing is a flashing neon arrow and three foot high letters pointing to the place which has brought me back twice in two days.
 Something along the lines of ‘KHALID’S KITCHEN: Read More